-Typically the sector comprises a number of relatively small, specialist companies and the market is, as a consequence, inevitably fragmented.
-Often the complexities of individual projects make the application of 'standard' off-theshelf approaches very difficult, the upshot being that much of what is done must be significantly customised.
+Typically the sector comprises a number of relatively small, specialist companies.
+According to the OECD Biotechnology Statistics 2009, based on government survey data for 22 OECD countries and an additional four nonmember countries, the majority of both biotechnology and biotechnology R&D companies have fewer than 50 employees - the average by country being 67 and 63% respectively (van Beuzekom and Arundel, 2009).
+As a consequence, the market has tended to be somewhat fragmented.
+Often the complexities of individual projects make the application of 'standard' off-the-shelf approaches very difficult, inevitably meaning that much of what is done must be significantly customised.
 While this, of course, is a strength and of great potential environmental benefit, it also has hard commercial implications which must be taken into account.
-A sizeable proportion of companies active in this sphere, have no products or services which might reasonably be termed suitable for generalised use, though they may have enough expertise, experience or sufficiently perfected techniques to deal with a large number of possible scenarios.
-The fact remains that one of the major barriers to the wider uptake of biological approaches is the high perceived cost of these applications.
-Part of the reason for this lies in historical experience.
-For many years, the solutions to all environmental problems were seen as expensive and for many, particularly those unfamiliar with the multiplicity of varied technologies available, this has remained the prevalent view.
+Although the situation has begun to be addressed over recent years, historically a sizeable proportion of companies active in this sphere have had few products or services which might reasonably be termed suitable for generalised use, though they may have enough expertise, experience or sufficiently perfected techniques to deal with a large number of possible scenarios.

+Historically, one of the major barriers to the wider uptake of biological approaches has been the high perceived cost of these applications.
+For many years, the solutions to all environmental problems were seen as expensive and for some, particularly those unfamiliar with the multiplicity of varied technologies available, this view has been slow to fade.
 Generally, there is often a lack of financial resource allocation available for this kind of work and biotech providers have sometimes come under pressure to reduce the prices for their services as a result.
-Greater awareness of the benefits of biotechnology, both as a means to boost existing markets and for the opening up of new ones, is an important area to be addressed.
-Many providers, particularly in the UK, have cited a lack of marketing expertise as one of the principal barriers to their exploitation of novel opportunities.
-In addition, a lack of technical understanding of biotech approaches amongst target industries and, in some cases, downright scepticism regarding their efficacy, can also prove problematic.
-Good education, in the widest sense, of customers and potential users of biological solutions will be one major factor in any future upswing in the acceptance and utilisation of these technologies.
+Awareness of the benefits of biotechnology, both as a means to boost existing markets and for the opening up of new ones, has undoubtedly been growing over the last ten years but it remains an important area to be addressed.
+The lack of marketing expertise that had formed one of the principal obstacles to the exploitation of novel opportunities, particularly in the UK, has been largely overcome, while in addition, technical understanding of biotech approaches amongst many target industries has also risen.
+Good education, in the widest sense, of customers and potential users of biological solutions will remain a major factor in the development and furtherance of these technologies.